conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

          ID: 46516d5f2debf0f4b7e55da9e75bfe277d26a1fc
      ```

-  3. We can modify the recipe of ``fmt`` to generate a different revision, and we can export it
+  3. We can modify the recipe of ``fmt`` to generate a different revision, and export it
      to the Conan cache (it will override the existing one as only one revision can be in the
      cache at a time):